-The four-layer construction uses Patagonia’s proprietary H2No waterproof/breathable membrane and a polyester face fabric treated with Schoeller NanoSphere, an unusually tough, long-lasting DWR technology.
-The combination strikes a comfortable balance between durability and breathability: Although strenuous hikes did create clammy conditions in these waders, their ability to move moisture kept pace with most activities (especially in the cooler temperatures I experienced during the test).
-Most tellingly, taking them off after a session of fishing never felt like relief.
-I felt dry enough that it didn’t much matter to me whether I took them off at the river, or after I got home.
+The four-layer construction uses Patagonia’s proprietary H2No waterproof/breathable membrane and a DWR-treated polyester face fabric.
+The combination strikes a comfortable balance between durability and breathability: Although strenuous hikes did create clammy conditions in these waders, their ability to move moisture kept pace with most activities (especially in cooler temperatures).
+Testers also reported that taking them off after a session of fishing never felt like relief: They felt dry enough that it didn’t much matter whether they took them off at the river, or after they got home.

-The Y-shaped suspenders offer two nifty features.
+The Y-shaped suspenders offer two attractive features.
 Unclipping the bib from the two front straps (which remain in place on your shoulders) lets you push it down to waist-height.
-That convertability is most welcome on hot days and on shallow water that doesn’t require shoulder-high protection.
+That convertability is most welcome on hot days and in shallow water that doesn’t require shoulder-high protection.

-There’s an exterior zippered pocket on the chest, along with a handwarmer lined with microfleece that felt more wicking than warming: In my perfect world, this insulation would be a bit higher-pile.
+There’s an exterior zippered pocket on the chest, along with a handwarmer lined with microfleece that felt more wicking than warming: Testers wished for higher-pile insulation.
 There’s also a large waterproof internal pouch that holds a wallet and phone.
-Handy as this is, I wish it were removable, because it inhibits breathability across a large portion of the chest.
+Handy as this is, one tester wished it were removable, because it inhibits breathability across a large portion of the chest.

 The Spring River’s above-average breathability and easy conversion from chest to waist-height waders makes them ideal for warm summer days.
 But the durable, four-layer construction and the bib’s protective cut also lends it to harsher conditions.
 If (like most anglers) you don’t have the luxury of owning a quiver of waders, this offers an excellent do-it-all option.